Activism platform actionable helps users be proactive about the causes they love – TechCrunch

 Issues on the platform include Education, Equal Rights, Environment, Health, Migration, Politics, Poverty, Racial Justice and more.
 When a user clicks on an issue, actionable breaks the results down into the type of action the user might take, from donating to volunteering to signing petitions.
 The platform also drills down into the specific mission of the organization to give users a clear look at how they’re spending their resources.

 When Speakable launched, it offered its services for free in the hopes of scaling up rapidly.
-Today, the platform charges a 3 percent service fee for donations made through the platform, but Hewson doesn’t see that as the company’s primary revenue generator.
+Today, the platform charges a 3% service fee for donations made through the platform, but Hewson doesn’t see that as the company’s primary revenue generator.

 Rather, Speakable is partnering with brands to sponsor action buttons for their own purpose-based initiatives.
 Hewson explains that might take the form of a matching campaign or sponsoring the ability for you to reach out to your legislator on a certain issue, giving the publishers another way to generate revenue, as well as Speakable, while scaling campaigns and initiatives on behalf of the brand partners.

-The company is currently partnered with about 90 publishers and, via an API, aims to list all the non-profits that exist in the States.
+The company is currently partnered with about 90 publishers and, via an API, aims to list all the nonprofits that exist in the States.

-Interestingly, actionable doesn’t necessarily rank or curate the NGOs on its platform in an effort to maintain neutrality among non-profits, according to Hewson.
+Interestingly, actionable doesn’t necessarily rank or curate the NGOs on its platform in an effort to maintain neutrality among nonprofits, according to Hewson.

 Speakable has raised $2.5 million since inception.
 It has also powered 10 million actions, with the majority of those actions coming in 2020, with 5.2 million actions taken this year.
 Just this past week, in fact, Speakable facilitated more than $1.3 million in donations in a single day to Feeding America in partnership with the TODAY show.

 The team is about 15 people.
-Sixty percent identify as women at the female-founded company, with 20 percent identifying as BIPOC and 10 percent identifying as LGBTQI+.
+Sixty percent identify as women at the female-founded company, with 20% identifying as BIPOC and 10% identifying as LGBTQI+.